Our Disciplic Succession:

 শ্রীগৌড়মণ্ডলভূমি, যেবা জানে চিন্তামণি,

-তার হয় ব্রজভূমি বাস ।
+তার হয় ব্রজভূমে বাস ॥

-sri-gauda-mandala-bhumi yeba jane chintamani
+sri-gauda-mandala-bhumi, yeba jane chintamani,

 tara haya vraja-bhume vasa

-When we go to Ritudwip, we speak about Samudragar.
-When we come to Jahnudwip, we remember Jahnu Muni—when the Ganges dried up, Jahnu Muni released her from his thigh.
-It is all written very beautifully about in the book.
-There is also Ayodhya within Modadrumdwip.
-We cannot go to Ayodhya (the place of Lord Ramachandra's pastimes), but when we come to Modadrumdwip on the last day, we can get the result of visiting Ayodhya.
-When Rama and Sita lived in exile, they came to that island of Nabadwip.
-It is a beautiful pastime.
-Ritudwip is also a very beautiful island.
-So, these nine islands form Nabadwip.
-Nine kinds of devotion reside on these islands, so we if you want to practise the nine kinds of devotion, you should come for Nabadwip Dham parikrama.
-We circumambulate the nine islands in five days, starting off in the morning and coming back sometimes in the afternoon and sometimes in the evening.
-We walk during the parikrama; those who have pain in their legs and cannot walk can take some transport, but even some ninety-year-old ladies walk and they have been coming for this parikrama for thirty-forty years already.
+So, the nine islands form Nabadwip, and each of the nine kinds of devotion reside on the corresponding island.
+Therefore, if you want to practise the nine kinds of devotion, you should come for Sri Nabadwip Dham parikrama.
+We circumambulate the nine islands in five days, starting out in the morning and coming back in the afternoon or sometimes in the evening.
+We walk during the parikrama, but those who have pain in their legs and cannot walk can take some transport.
+I know there are some ninety-year-old(!) ladies who have been coming for this parikrama for thirty–forty years already, and they walk all the way every year.
 When I see them, I feel enthusiasm.
-When you walk chanting the Holy Name, you can walk so far without even looking back.
+You know, when you walk chanting the Holy Name, you can walk so far without even looking back.
 We go on the parikrama with drums and karatals, chanting and walking.

 — : • : —